 The Goodviews algorithm starts with data.
-Each day, we scrape millions of data points from a broad set of sources.
-This data includes: Google Trends search volume, pageviews and other data from popular TV websites, social media activity from services including Reddit and Twitter, torrent download data, and more.
+Each day, we scrape millions of data points from a broad set of sources including: Google Trends search volume, pageviews and other data from popular TV websites, social media activity from services including Reddit and Twitter, torrent download data, and more.

-Each of these pieces of data tell a different story.
-The Goodviews algorithm analyzes, weighs, and combines this data to create daily charts of shows ranked in what we think is the most accurate representation of their popularity and engagement online.
+Each of these pieces of data tells a different story.
+The Goodviews algorithm analyzes, weighs, and combines this data to create daily charts of shows ranked by their popularity and engagement online.

-The algorithm currently focuses on the US market.
-We are constantly updating and improving our algorithm and data to make sure we have the most accurate charts possible.
+The algorithm currently focuses on the US market and we are constantly updating and improving to make sure we have the most accurate charts possible.